 | || |

-A high percentage of children with DiGeorge syndrome, a genetic immune system disorder, are born with heart defects.
+Also called DiGeorge Syndrome and Velocardiofacial Syndrome.
+A high percentage of children with this genetic immune system disorder are born with heart defects.

 Sometimes the heart of a child may not function properly.
 It's important to recognize how it's diagnosed, treated and even cured in younger children.